Real Madrid, Barcelona & Juventus' Super League involvement under scrutiny as UEFA begins investigation process | Goal.com

 UEFA have opened a formal investigation into Real Madrid, Barcelona and Juventus' involvement in the controversial Super League.

-European football's main governing body have released a statement confirming the news, which reads: "In accordance with Article 31(4) of the UEFA Disciplinary Regulations, UEFA Ethics and Disciplinary Inspectors have today been appointed to conduct a disciplinary investigation regarding a potential violation of UEFA’s legal framework by Real Madrid CF, FC Barcelona and Juventus FC in connection with the so-called ‘Super League’ project.
+A statement from European football's main governing body reads: "In accordance with Article 31(4) of the UEFA Disciplinary Regulations, UEFA Ethics and Disciplinary Inspectors have today been appointed to conduct a disciplinary investigation regarding a potential violation of UEFA’s legal framework by Real Madrid CF, FC Barcelona and Juventus FC in connection with the so-called ‘Super League’ project.

 "Further information regarding this matter will be made available in due course."